 Teen Online Problem-Solving (TOPS)

+The TOPS intervention provides training in metacognitive strategies in social problem-solving skills, communication skills, self-monitoring and stress management to teenagers with brain injury and their families.
 TOPS is a computer-based training programme supported by regular coaching sessions.
-It is delivered over a 4-6 month period and involves self-guided on-line modules that the teen and their family complete on their own, and synchronous sessions with the coach via video-conferencing, initially weekly and then bi-weekly.
+It’s delivered over a four to six month period and involves self-guided on-line modules that the teenager and their family complete on their own, and synchronous sessions with the coach via video-conferencing – initially weekly and then bi-weekly.
 There are 10 core sessions and a further six optional supplemental sessions.

-As the child with brain injury develops, the prevalence of behavioural difficulties, alongside family burden as they care for their child, can increase.
+As a child with brain injury develops, the prevalence of behavioural difficulties, alongside the family burden as they care for their child can increase.
 Executive functioning skills are associated with behavioural functioning.
-For this reason, we support the development of family-based standardised approaches to improve executive functioning.
-We plan to offer the TOPS service very soon.
-If you are interested in this service please get in touch.
+For this reason, we support the development of family-based standardised approaches to improve executive functioning and await the outcome of Dr Adlam’s research with interest.

-Triple P is a well-validated structured parenting programme with demonstrable short and long-term effects for the child, parent(s) and within family relationships.
+Triple P is a well-validated structured parenting programme with demonstrable short- and long-term effects for the child, parent(s) and within family relationships.

 mTBI / concussion training

 Neurologic Music Therapy (NMT) is based on a neuroscience model of music perception and production and the influence of music on functional changes in the non-musical brain.
-NMT focuses on rhythmic synchronisation and temoral order in the recruitment of neurons and the strengthening and/or laying down of new connections in the brain (Thaut, 2010, Thaut 2003).
+NMT focuses on rhythmic synchronisation and temoral order in the recruitment of neurons and the strengthening and/or laying down of new connections in the brain (Thaut 2010; Thaut 2003).
 NMT is an evidence-based method that applies music-based methods to improve cognitive, sensory and motor outcomes following neurological disorders.
-“The brain that engages in music is changed by engaging in music” (Thaut, 2005).)
+The brain that engages in music is changed by engaging in music (Thaut 2005).

 We value technology highly, recognising that it emulates and extends cognitive ability.
 We strongly believe that technology – both commercially available and customised – should be routinely integrated into neuropsychological rehabilitation.
 Alarms, smartphones, tablets, cameras, computer software, GPS systems and dictaphones can all be useful additional aids to support and compensate for cognitive and overall adaptive functioning to maximise independence.